angular/angular/aio/content/guide/server-communication.md

 before the request is processed.
 The `HttpModule` provides these default options via the `RequestOptions` token.

-You can override these defaults to suit your application needs. by creating a custom sub-class of `RequestOptions` that sets the default options for the application.
+You can override these defaults to suit your application needs by creating a custom sub-class of `RequestOptions` that sets the default options for the application.